abhiTronix/vidgear/contributing.md

 # Contribution Guidelines

+## How to contribute with a Pull Request (PR)

-**Working on your first Pull Request?** You can *freely* learn about it from [How to Contribute to an Open Source Project on GitHub][PR]
+**Tip:bulb:: Working on your first Pull Request?** You can *freely* learn about it from [How to Contribute to an Open Source Project on GitHub][PR]

-## How to contribute with Pull Request (PR)
+* **Use sensible commit messages:**
+  * If your PR fixes a separate issue number, include it in the commit message.
+  * Use a sensible number of commit messages as well(_don't overdo_).

-* Fork the project from the `testing` branch and submit a Pull Request (PR)
+* **Fork the project from the testing branch:**
-  * PR must be a fork from `testing` branch only.
+  * PR must be a fork from [`testing`](https://github.com/abhiTronix/vidgear/tree/testing) branch only.

+* **Test, format & lint your code:**
+  * PR must be tested, formatted & linted against [our library standards][test].

+* **Submit the Pull Request (PR) and follow the template:**
+  * Add a brief but descriptive Title of your PR.
-  * Explain what the PR fixes or improves.
+  * Explain what the PR adds, fixes or improves.
   * Related screenshots are recommended.
-* Use sensible commit messages and follow the template.
-  * If your PR fixes a separate issue number, include it in the commit message.
-  * Use a sensible number of commit messages as well(_don't overdo_)
-  * Also, always remember to fill the PR template.
+  * Most important of all, *remember to fill the PR template*.

 &nbsp;

-## Report Bug or Feature Request
+## Reporting an Issue

-If you've found a new  bug or you've come up with some new feature which can make VidGear API even better:
+If you've found a new  bug or you've come up with some new feature which can make VidGear API even better, then:

+* **Search the Docs and previous issues:**
+  * Remember first search if the *issue has already been reported*.
+You may also find related information that may help to resolve the issue.
-* Remember first to go comprehensively through [**Wiki Documentation**][wiki].
+  * Then, go comprehensively through [Wiki Documentation][wiki] and our [FAQ & Troubleshooting section][faq].

-* Just keep the it simple, in context, give it a nice title and follow the issue templates.
+* **Report the Issue and follow the appropriate template:**
-* Related screenshots are recommended.
-* Finally, raise your [**Issue**](https://github.com/abhiTronix/vidgear/issues/new) where you can describe in details what the problem is, or what would you like to improve.
+  * Add a brief but descriptive Title of your
+  * Keep the issue in context of the problem.
+  * Attach source-code/screenshots if you have one.
+  * Finally, raise it by *choosing the appropriate Issue Template*: [Bug report](https://github.com/abhiTronix/vidgear/issues/new?labels=issue%3A+bug&template=bug_report.md), [Proposal](https://github.com/abhiTronix/vidgear/issues/new?labels=issue%3A+proposal&template=proposal.md), [Question](https://github.com/abhiTronix/vidgear/issues/new?labels=issue%3A+question&template=question.md).

+&nbsp;

+## Community Channel

+If you want to share some information, or you've come up with some new idea, or looking for the fastest way troubleshoot your problems, then join our [**Gitter ➶**][gitter] Community channel.

 &nbsp;

 ## Become Stargazer :star: